gelatinescreams/The-One-File/README.md

 - Useful for additional networks, zones, boundaries, etc

 ### Legend (Bottom left)
+- Can be hidden on both desktop and mobile
 - Automatically built from line colors in use
 - Editable labels
 - note: only shows up after first line is generated.